partini/partini.github.io/_posts/2021-6-1-guide-on-building-whatsapp-chatbot-with-dialogflow.md

 featured_image: assets/posts/whatsapp.webp
 published: true
 ---
-## Introduction
+##### Introduction

-I am Arlind Kerqeli, I have been working as an Engineer Software at Incodeks for more than 3 years now.
+I am Arlind Kerqeli, I have been working as a Software Engineer at Incodeks for more than 3 years now.
 As many of us know, Dialogflow on June 6  2020, has stopped the integration of many platforms that it had automatically, and from now on the implementation of these integrations has shifted to an open source.
 The purpose of this article is to set up an integration deployment to connect your existing Dialogflow agent with Twilio chat service platform.
 If you are a developer who uses Dialogflow to create different Dialogflow Agents who communicate with WhatsAPP, then you will definitely need this article.

 If you do not have an existing Dialogflow agent, you can set one up by reading the documentation <a href="https://cloud.google.com/dialogflow/docs/" target="_blank">here</a>

-## Initial Setup
+##### Initial Setup
 Setting up G Cloud CLI

 The deployment process for GCP Cloud Run via this article utilizes G Cloud CLI commands.
 Follow the steps below to set up G Cloud CLI locally for this deployment.